• Skip to content

 2 min read | 15 Nov 2022

-Quiet quitting – what is it and why should you care?
+Quiet quitting: what it means and why it matters

-Belfast Telegraph Quiet quitting – what is it and why should you care?
+Belfast Telegraph Quiet quitting: what it means and why it matters

 Employers have been grappling with the challenges brought about by The Great Resignation for many months now.
 Added to difficulties associated with finding high-quality candidates in a fiercely competitive hiring market, this trend has seen companies struggle with achieving strategic objectives and pursuing ambitious growth, not due to a lack of business opportunities, but rather a shortage in people available to capitalise on them.